Maura Healey: 2022

 Final results by county in 2022:

 On January 20, 2022, Healey announced her candidacy in the 2022 Massachusetts gubernatorial election.
 Her announcement came after the incumbent governor, Charlie Baker, a Republican, announced he would not seek reelection.
 On September 6, Healey won the Democratic primary election.
 She defeated Sonia Chang-Díaz, who withdrew from the primary.
 Healey was endorsed by Vice President Kamala Harris and U.S. Senators Elizabeth Warren and Ed Markey.

 On November 8, 2022, Healey defeated Republican nominee Geoff Diehl, receiving 64% of the vote in the general election to Diehl's 35%.
 This made her the first woman elected governor of Massachusetts and one of the first two openly lesbian governors in the U.S., along with Tina Kotek of Oregon, who was also elected in 2022.
 She was inaugurated on January 5, 2023.

 2026

-In February 2025, Healey announced during an interview her intention to run for reelection in 2026.
+In February 2025, Healey announced her intention to run for reelection in 2026.
+On September 1, 2026, she won the Democratic nomination in an uncontested primary.
+In September 2026, Healey received various law enforcement union and organization endorsements, including the four largest police unions in Massachusetts.
+The Boston Police Patrolmen's Association, Massachusetts Coalition of Police (MassCOP), the State Police Association of Massachusetts (SPAM), and the Massachusetts State Police Commissioned Officers Association all gave their endorsement to Healey, none of whom did so in her previous gubernatorial bid.

+Healey secured the assistance of various prominent national Democrats during the general election season, including fundraisers headlined by Michigan Governor Gretchen Whitmer, former US Transportation Secretary Pete Buttigieg, and Arizona Senator Mark Kelly.
+Maryland Governor Wes Moore urged voters to donate to her re-election bid in an email circulated by the Healey campaign.